Ronald A. Kuipers

 Director, Centre for Philosophy Religion and Social Ethics

-BA (The King’s University College), MPhil (The Institute for Christian Studies), PhD (VU University, Amsterdam)
+BA (The King’s University), MPhil (The Institute for Christian Studies), PhD (VU University, Amsterdam)

 Ronald A. Kuipers specializes in the philosophy of religion, in conversation with the intellectual traditions of American pragmatism, critical theory, and hermeneutics.
 His research and teaching focus on the continuing social and political relevance of religious life patterns in pluralistic Western societies, and asks how this cultural context shapes the different ways that religion comes to expression today.
 He is the author of Critical Faith: Toward a Renewed Understanding of Religious Life and its Public Accountability (Rodopi, 2002), and, most recently, Richard Rorty (Bloomsbury, 2013), a volume in Bloomsbury's Contemporary American Thinkers series.